Rasta4Jah/pihole/README.md

   - /volume1/docker/pihole/pihole:/etc/pihole:rw
 ```

-- On **Synology DSM**, these paths are fine.
+- On **Synology DSM**, these paths are fine, just make sure to add a parent folder called "docker" to host all of your docker containers.
+Within the "docker" folder, make the folder "pihole" for this container, and within "pihole" create the folders "dnsmasq.d" and "pihole".
+Make sure never to use capital letters and keep everything undercase, these folders can be created via command line/shell as well, the example of which is listed below:
 - On a **generic Linux host**, you might prefer something like `/srv/pihole/{dnsmasq.d,pihole}` or `/opt/pihole/...`.
 If you change the host paths, update the two `volumes:` lines accordingly.

-Create and set ownership on your chosen host directories to match the UID/GID you will use:
+Create and set ownership on your chosen host directories to match the UID/GID (instructions for discovering UID/GID explained futher down) lab you will use:

 ```bash
 # Example for a generic Linux host (adjust the base path as desired)